How to Care for Potted Plants

 Of course, you can remove worries about when or how much to water with self-watering planters.
 They do the work for you, ensuring plants get the water they need for optimal growth.

-How to Water Your Planters
+How to Water Your Pots and Planters

 A person using a red half-gallon watering can to water their roses in a gray ella flower box on an outdoor table